-- Estimated adjusted taxable income (page 54) of the person and their partner must be \$67,161 or less for the 6 months from the day of the child's delivery. - The income test doesn't apply if: - the person would have received Family Tax Benefit for the child for any day during the 26 weeks from the day of the child's delivery, or - the person or their partner receives Family Tax Benefit Part A for another child for any day during the 52 weeks from the day of the child's delivery.
+- Estimated adjusted taxable income (page 54) of the person and their partner must be \$67,161 or less for the 6 months from the day of the child's delivery. - · The income test doesn't apply if: - the person would have received Family Tax Benefit for the child for any day during the 26 weeks from the day of the child's delivery, or - the person or their partner receives Family Tax Benefit Part A for another child for any day during the 52 weeks from the day of the child's delivery.

-Family situation Lump sum amount

-Each stillborn child \$3,766.14
+Family situation Lump sum amount Each stillborn child \$3,766.14 servicesaustralia.gov.au/orphanpension or call us on the Families line (page 56).

-Each stillborn child Ś